mmistakes/minimal-mistakes/_pages/personal.md

 ## Ocean_cheatsheet

-I started a quick [physical oceanography cheat sheet at gitlab](https://gitlab.com/tomchor/ocean_cheatsheet/-/wikis/home) that lists and explain is a very brief manner some useful equations, relations, etc. I created it mainly for personal use and it's still a work in progress that populate as I need but contributors would be welcome.
+I started a quick [physical oceanography cheat sheet at gitlab](https://gitlab.com/tomchor/ocean_cheatsheet/-/wikis/home) that lists and explains some useful equations, relations, etc. in a very brief manner.
+I created it mainly for personal use and it's still a work in progress that populate as I need, but contributors are welcome.